binkley/wrong-place-wrong-time/homebrewery.md

 ## To the Actor-Manager

-You, the DM, are the **actor-manager** — a role drawn from the stages of old.
+You, the DM, are the **actor-manager** &mdash; a role drawn from the stages of old.
 You portray the characters who cross paths with **Gaffard** and **The Fey Pouncer**, and direct the movement through the Acts.

 The plot has multiple points of optionality: what happens next is up to player choices.
-Many of the scenes are optional, or alternative to each other — let the players guide.
+Many of the scenes are optional, or alternative to each other &mdash; let the players guide.

 ---